 Getting a divorce is not only a lifestyle change — it’s a financial change.
 In a recent Debt.com survey, 40% of divorced respondents said they took on more than $5,000 in debt post-divorce.
 Furthermore, 38% saw their credit score plummet by more than 50 points.
 The troublesome task of dividing property and monetary assets — and maybe even being ordered to pay spousal or child support — only adds salt to the wounds.

-These “expenses,” however, greatly vary depending on your situation.
-So, it’s impossible to put a hard number on the price tag of your divorce.
+That said, your financial burden will vary greatly depending on your situation.
+So, it’s impossible to put a hard number on the price tag for the end of your marriage.
 But if you’re standing on the edge of divorce, it’s important to know the costs you’ll most likely face.

 Click through to see how much it costs to get a divorce.